Gwilym Lloyd George: Background, education and military service

-Born at Criccieth in North Wales, Lloyd George was the second son of Liberal Prime Minister David Lloyd George and his first wife, Margaret, daughter of Richard Owen.
-His sister Megan was also active in politics, but the two moved in opposite political directions – Gwilym to the right, towards the Conservatives, and Megan to the left, eventually joining the Labour Party.
+Born in Criccieth in North Wales, Lloyd George was the second son of Liberal Prime Minister David Lloyd George and his first wife, Margaret, daughter of Richard Owen.
+His sister Megan was also active in politics, but the two moved in opposite political directions: Gwilym to the right, towards the Conservatives, and Megan to the left, eventually joining the Labour Party.

-Educated at Eastbourne College and Jesus College, Cambridge, Lloyd George was commissioned into the Royal Welch Fusiliers in 1914.
-In 1915 he became Aide-de-camp to Major-General Ivor Philipps, commander of the 38th (Welsh) Division.
-He transferred to the Anti-Aircraft branch of the Royal Garrison Artillery in 1916 and rose to the rank of Major, being known for most of his political career as Major Lloyd George.
+He was educated at Eastbourne College and Jesus College, Cambridge.
+Shortly after the outbreak of World War I he and his elder brother Richard were commissioned as Temporary Second lieutenants into the 6th (Caernarvonshire and Anglesey) Battalion, Royal Welch Fusiliers of the Territorial Force, soon transferring to the 15th (Service) Battalion, Royal Welsh Fusiliers (1st London Welsh) of 'Kitchener's Army'.
+In 1915 he became aide-de-camp to Major-General Ivor Philipps, commander of the 38th (Welsh) Division.
+He transferred to the Anti-Aircraft branch of the Royal Garrison Artillery in 1916 and rose to the rank of major, being known for most of his political career as Major Lloyd George.
 He was also mentioned in despatches.

 Early political career 1922–45

 Leaving the army in 1918, Lloyd George found employment working with his father in the post war coalition government.
 This also included being a trustee for David Lloyd George's National Liberal Political Fund.

 Lloyd George was Member of Parliament (MP) for Pembrokeshire from 1922 to 1924, and again from 1929 to 1950.
 He was initially elected as a National Liberal, but then joined the re-united Liberal Party in 1923.
 In 1931, Lloyd George initially took ministerial office as Parliamentary Secretary to the Board of Trade in the National Government of Ramsay Macdonald, but resigned when his father David Lloyd George withdrew his support from the government.
 Gwilym Lloyd George was subsequently a member of the Independent Liberal group from 1931 to 1935, who were opposed to the continuation of the National Government.
 This group then subsequently returned to the main Liberal Party following the 1935 general election.

 In 1939, Lloyd George joined Neville Chamberlain's government for the same post he resigned from in 1931.
 From then on Lloyd George operated in effect as an independent Liberal.
 In 1941, he was appointed to the office of Parliamentary Secretary to the Ministry of Food and then Minister of Fuel and Power in 1942.
 Lloyd George stayed in the post until the 1945 general election It was after the death of his father in 1945 that Gwilym began hyphenating his surname as Lloyd-George.